Muscular Dystrophy in Elderly People: Care Homes & Support UK

 • Limb-girdle muscular dystrophies (primarily affecting muscles around the shoulders and hips)

-• Myotonic dystrophies (types I and II), including Steinert's dystrophy, characterized by myotonia, a condition where muscles have difficulty relaxing after contracting, leading to trouble opening the hands after making a fist.
+• Myotonic dystrophies (types I and II), including Steinert's dystrophy, are characterized by myotonia, a condition where muscles have difficulty relaxing after contracting, leading to trouble opening the hands after making a fist.

 • Oculopharyngeal muscular dystrophy